maika404/NFT-token-shop-for-tezos/README.md

 # NFT-token-shop-for-tezos
-A smart contract that allows the buy and sale of nfts
+A smart contract that allows the buy and sale of nfts This smart contract is written in CamelLigo
+It alows the owner of the smartcontracts to sell and enjoy nft's in a marketplace environment